oshaughnessy-junior/outward-facing-web/people.md

 - **Zeeshan** - Information pending (CCRG profile not found)

 ### Alumni
-For a complete list of our alumni and their current positions, see [Alumni Notes](ALUMNI_NOTES.md).

 Notable alumni include:
 - **Jacob Lange** - Moving to Cardiff in the fall after Italy with Nagar